LMKH/Projects/README.md

+# Methods
+***
+.replace(), .upper(), .strip().
+Here I show my knowledge of using different methods to change strings.
+The examples are: using .replace(), I can replace all instances of "!" with a empty space, using .upper to convert a lower case string to uppercase, and I use range and -1 to print the string in reverse.
+The following part shows how using the .strip() method can easily take all unwanted characters out of a string easily.

 # Menu
 ***
 This programme simply asks the user to input 3 food dishes of their choice.
 It will then print out neatly and clearly what they have chosen.
 This can be used for when you need a simple choice menu.